black-da-bull/maestro-on-mosaic/README.md

 an iteratively developed, single-prompt "operating system" for a songwriting / rap production workflow.

+The version chain in this repository is the **consolidation layer** of a much larger effort: by the project's own account, MoMoney Maestro is the result of more than 26,000 Suno generation sessions and more than 15,000 GPT sessions.
-The project was built entirely inside one long, non-linear AI chat session, bottom to top, with no version control.
-This repository restores it as a proper git history — and, just as importantly, captures **why** it evolved the way it did.
-The project was reactive: every version is a response to something that surfaced in use.
+This archive restores that consolidation as a proper git history — and, just as importantly, captures **why** it evolved the way it did.
+The project was
+reactive: every version is a response to something that surfaced in use.

 ## The three layers